IS-120/first-web-page/README.md

 - VS Code installed and configured.
 - This Github Classroom assignment accepted and a repo of it created on your Github account.

-:movie*camera: BONUS: [Assignment walkthrough video](https://youtu.be/yBktZhp09kg) - \_helpful if you are new to VS Code, Git and Github*.
+:movie_camera: **BONUS:** [Assignment walkthrough video](https://youtu.be/yBktZhp09kg) - _helpful if you are new to VS Code, Git, and Github.
+Follow along while you complete the assignment._

 ## :large_orange_diamond: Git